 We take this opportunity to suggest several solutions.
-Preregistration can serve as proof of a priori decisions regarding data analysis or describing how data analysis decisions will be made once data is collected.
-The peer reviewed form of Registered Reports has already been adopted by a large number of developmental journals, and general journals that publish developmental works, showing the field’s increasing acceptance of such practices.
+Preregistration can serve as proof of a priori decisions regarding data analysis, which can also contain a data-dependent description of how data analysis decisions will be made once data is collected.
+The peer reviewed form of preregistration, termed Registered Reports, has already been adopted by a large number of developmental journals, and general journals that publish developmental works, showing the field’s increasing acceptance of such practices for hypothesis-testing studies.
 Sharing data (Open Data) can allow others to re-analyze existing datasets to both examine the impact of analysis decisions and cumulatively analyze different datasets in the same way.
 Experimenters can also opt to analyze the time course as a whole, instead of aggregating the proportion of target looking behavior over the entire trial.
 This allows for a more detailed assessment of infants’ fixations over time and reduces the need to reduce the post-naming analysis window.
 Both Growth Curve Analysis (Mirman et al., 2008; Law & Edwards, 2015) and Permutation Clusters Analysis (Maris & Oostenveld, 2007; Von Holzen & Mani, 2012; Delle Luche et al., 2015) offer potential solutions to analyze the full time course.
 Furthermore, it may be useful to establish standard analysis pipelines for mispronunciation studies.
 This would allow for a more uniform analysis of this phenomenon, as well as aid experimenters in future research planning.
 In general, however, a better understanding of how different levels of linguistic knowledge may drive looking behavior is needed.
 We hope this understanding can be achieved by applying the above suggestions.

 [Katie: I’ve rewritten the above paragraph as per Caroline’s suggestion.
 I’m not very happy with the last sentence, but I don’t want to leave the thought hanging.]